vrandall66/front-end-submissions-public/1711/mod-3/personal-project/ngoc-phan/checkin-2.md

 - middleware and firebase will take up too much time and require too much refractoring

 ### Deliverables for next checkin:

+* Firebase
+* TEST!!!
+* Be able to get more than 10 recipes
+* Start working on filter
+* Just put recipe ids in favorite array